camunda/camunda-docs-manual/content/reference/dmn11/decision-table/input.md

 </input>
 ```

-If no expression language is set then the global expression language is used
+If no expression language is set then the global expression
-which is set on the `definitions` XML element.
+language, which is set on the `definitions` XML element, is used.

 ```xml
 <definitions id="definitions"